+7.3 Over-length Combination Vehicle Movements:

-- 7.1 Overlength single unit self-propelled vehicles and other over legal length vehicles. - 7.1.1 Must have a "LONG LOAD", "OVERSIZE", or "OVERSIZE LOAD" sign affixed to the rear when overall length on a single vehicle exceeds 60'. - 7.1.2 Must have alternating red and white conspicuity (retroreflective) tape placed along 50% of each side of the vehicle or the load.
+- 7.3.1 Must have a "LONG LOAD", "OVERSIZE", or "OVERSIZE LOAD" sign affixed to the rear when overall length on a combination vehicle exceeds 75 feet. - 7.3.2 Combination vehicles or loads greater than 85 feet, but not exceeding 100 feet, in length must be accompanied by at least one pilot/escort vehicle on all routes.